-- 3. Under Section 15 of the OSH Act, all information reported to or obtained by CSHOs in connection with any inspection or other activity which contains or may reveal a trade secret shall be kept confidential.
+- 3. Under Section 15 of the OSH Act, all information reported to or obtained by CSHOs in connection with any inspection or other activity that contains or may reveal a trade secret shall be kept confidential.
 Such information shall not be disclosed except to other OSHA officials concerned with the enforcement of the OSH Act or, when relevant, in any proceeding under the OSH Act. - 4.
-Title 18 USC 1905, provides criminal penalties for Federal employees who disclose such information.
+Title 18 USC 1905, specifies criminal penalties for federal employees who disclose such information.
 These penalties include fines up to \$1,000 or imprisonment up to one year, or both, and removal from office or employment. - 5.
 Trade secret materials shall not be labeled as "Top Secret," "Secret," or "Confidential," nor shall these security classification designations be used in conjunction with other words, unless the trade secrets are also classified by an agency of the U.S. Government in the interest of national security. - 6.
-If the employer objects to the taking of photographs and/or videotapes because trade secrets would or may be disclosed, CSHOs should advise employers of the protection against such disclosure afforded by Section 15 of the OSH Act and <a href="\$\frac{\mathbb{8}1903.9}{\mathbb{9}}\$.
-If the employer still objects, CSHOs shall contact the RSOLs office, Area Director or designee for guidance.
+If the employer objects to the taking of photographs and/or video recordings because trade secrets would or may be disclosed, CSHOs should advise employers of the protection against such disclosure afforded by Section 15 of the OSH Act and §1903.9.
+If the employer still objects, CSHOs shall contact the RSOLs office, Area Director, or designee for guidance.